 Check the specifics of your budget to make sure it still works.
 Is there a bill or debt that no longer applies?
-Have prices for fuel, electricity, gas, food gone up in your area?
+Have prices for fuel, electricity, gas, and food gone up in your area?
 Then you’ll need to increase the budget allocation for these sections.
 Were you happy with how you managed your budget?
-Did you use an app, a spreadsheet or cash envelope system?
+Did you use an app, a spreadsheet, or cash envelope system?
 Is it time to try something different?
-For example, I often struggle to keep the grocery spending on budget so while I’m not a cash person, this year, I’m thinking of using the cash envelope system specifically for that part of my budget.
+For example, I often struggle to keep the grocery spending on budget, so while I’m not a cash person, this year, I’m thinking of using the cash envelope system specifically for that part of my budget.

 - 3 Tips For Keeping The Wolf (Financial Disaster) From Your Door

 - How to Fix Your Budget When it isn’t Working

 - 5 Tips for a Successful Spending Freeze

 4 – Forecast

 No, you won’t need a crystal ball, but you will need to think about what’s likely to be on the horizon this year.
 For example, a family wedding or dental work like orthodontics.
 The better you plan now, the better prepared (and less stressed) you’ll be later.